 Emily will sign copies of her book, available for purchase through Head House Books, after the talk.
 Plan to stay for light refreshments and to try your hand at making a commemorative print on a portable 19th century printing press supplied by Common Press at the University of Pennsylvania!

-This is also a great chance to vist the Athenaeum, a unique and historical subscription library established in 1814 at a time when the free public library system did not exist and collections of books, available for reading or research, were still mostly limited to institutions, schools or colleges.
+This is also a great chance to visit the Athenaeum, a unique and historical subscription library established in 1814 at a time when the free public library system did not exist and collections of books, available for reading or research, were still mostly limited to institutions, schools or colleges.

 Maps and More